 Although you should take any surgery seriously, bone graft procedures have become quite commonplace, and you should have a very low risk of post-procedure complications.

 The idea of needing a bone graft procedure is, of course, not something that anyone wants to have.
 But it will help set the stage for receiving an implant, providing a firm foundation so that your new dental implant lasts for the rest of your life.
-In addition to our implant services, we also offer a number of other services, including:
+In addition to our implant services, we also offer several other services, including: